czetsuya/pse-stockquote-generator/README.md

 # Philippine Stock Exchange Daily Stock Quote Generator

-A utility application that converts Philippine Stock Exchange daily stock quote pdf file into csv format that can be consume by Amibroker and other 3rd party graphing software.
+A utility application that converts Philippine Stock Exchange daily stock quote pdf file into csv format that can be consumed by Amibroker and other 3rd party graphing software.

 ## Usage

-To run the application download the latest release zipped file from Github.
+To run the application download the latest release zipped file from GitHub.
 Extract in a local directory.

 Copy the pdf that you wanted to parse in the same directory.
 Run the application and the csv files will be generated.